emcfins/cca/README.md

 Based upon Fortran code found on [Jerz's Literacy Weblog] (http://jerz.setonhill.edu/intfic/colossal-cave-adventure-source-code/)

+Quite a bit more info [here] (http://www.digitalhumanities.org/dhq/vol/001/2/000009/000009.html#section02), including an early translation to C

 ### To Compile - as of October 28, 2016

 ```